 This course will introduce students to the social, biological, perceptual, and cognitive bases of language.
 A range of theories of language acquisition will be presented and the impact of nature and nurture on children’s development will be discussed.
 The typical sequence of language acquisition in the areas of phonology, semantics, syntax and pragmatics will be presented.
 The relations between oral language development and the acquisition of literacy will be emphasized.
 Dialectical variations in language development and second language learning will be highlighted.
 Lecture/Discussion format.
 Prerequisite or co-requisite: SLP 200

-SLP 340 Neurological Bases of Communication and Swallowing 3 CR
+SLP 340/440 Neurological of Speech, Language and Swallowing 3 CR

 This course describes the development and anatomy and physiology of the neurological system that underlies communication and swallowing and is a prerequisite for further study in medical speech, language and swallowing disorders.
 2 hours of lecture and 2 hours of laboratory experience.
 Prerequisite or co-requisite: SLP 300; SLP 310

-SLP 350 Clinical Methods and Observation 3 CR
+SLP 350/450 Introduction to Clinical Methods in Communication Disorders 3 CR

 This course will orient students to clinical practicum, including the scope of assessment and intervention across the life span.
 It will include an overview of goal writing, lesson planning, writing SOAP notes, report writing, progress monitoring, and ethical conduct.
 Legislative, regulatory, and reimbursement issues that affect the practice of speech-language pathology in educational and medical settings will be presented.
 As part of this course, students will complete a series of intensive observations in various educational and medical settings.
 Lecture/Discussion format.
 Prerequisite or co-requisite: SLP 200